 While some of the Christmas Markets in Italy are fashioned after the ones you’d find in Germany and Austria, Milan’s December fair is 100 percent made in Italy.
 It’s known locally as Oh Bej!
 Oh Bej! (meaning “how beautiful!” in local dialect).
 Legend has it that it dates back to the 1500s, when a papal envoy came to Milan bearing gifts for all the city’s children (who couldn’t help but cry “oh bej!” at the sight).
-Today you’ll still find toys and sweets, but also bric-a-brac, books, flowers and crafts.

 Bolzano is one of Italy’s largest and oldest Christmas markets.
-In the shadow of the snow-covered Dolomites, the medieval city center hosts some 80 stalls selling locally made wares and traditional treats around a nativity scene set in a real wooden stable.
+In the shadow of the snow-covered Dolomites, the medieval city center hosts numerous stalls selling locally made wares and traditional treats.
 The rustic romance is enough to charm visitors of all ages, but kids will be especially impressed with the Children’s Market, complete with miniature train, puppet theater and merry-go-round.
 In addition to the handcrafted local products like wool accessories, toys, and ornaments, you can of course find food stands, plus an array of eat-in restaurants.
 It’s the perfect opportunity to explore the uniquely special atmosphere!

 The Trento Christmas market is one of the most famous in the region.
 You can buy traditional decorations and nativity scenes.
 A gourmet section is dedicated to local specialties such as treccia mochèna (plaited pastry cake), polenta brustolada (grilled polenta), and canederli (dumplings), as well as vin brulè (mulled wine) and parampampoli (hot toddies).
 City center venue of Piazza Fiera.